-- Above the Influence: In the first film, Austin, for all his womanising, turns down a kiss from Vanessa because she's drunk.
+- Above the Influence: In the first film, Austin, for all his womanizing, turns down a kiss from Vanessa because she's drunk.

 - Badass: Austin really does prove that he's Britain's best when the chips are down.

-- Butt Monkey: Austin is often on the receiving end of being embarassed.
+- Butt Monkey: Austin is often on the receiving end of being embarrassed.

 - Carpet of Virility: Austin's ridiculously hairy chest, which women improbably seem to love.

 - Cartwright Curse: Vanessa is revealed to be a fembot to re-bachelor Austin at the beginning of the second movie with little recognition from the characters, and Felicity just disappears.

 - The Casanova: No woman can resist his charms.

 - Kavorka Man: Though what those charms are isn't very clear, since Austin is sub-par in looks and often obnoxious and annoying in personality.

 - Catch Phrase: "Groovy, baby," "Yeah, baby, yeah," "Very shagadelic," "What do you say, (woman's name)?
 Shall we shag now, or shag later?" and "Oh, behave."

 - Dude, Not Funny!: Said In-Universe by Austin in regards to his father writing off Austin's quite legitimate complaints about his parenting skills with a joke.